vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core/dictionaryextensions.md

 **Returns**

-The cast dictionary Value, or default(T) if the Value is not present or uncastable
+The cast dictionary Value, or default(T) if the Value is not present or cannot be cast to the given type

 ---